ShaunJose/Minesweeper/README.md

 # Minesweeper
-Creating Minesweeper with a GUI and AI robot to play it strategically
+Minesweeper with a GUI and AI to play it strategically

 ### Compile
 ```